Cardiomyopathy; Congestive heart failure

 Aldosterone is a hormone that is critical in controlling the body's balance of salt and water.
 Excessive levels play important roles in high blood pressure and heart failure.
-Drugs that block aldosterone are prescribed for some patients with symptomatic heart failure.
-They reduce death rates for patients with heart failure and coronary artery disease, especially after a heart attack.
+Drugs that block aldosterone are prescribed for some people with symptomatic heart failure.
+They reduce death rates for people with heart failure and coronary artery disease, especially after a heart attack.

 Aldosterone blocker brands include spironolactone (Aldactone, generic) and eplerenone (Inspra, generic).

 Like loop and thiazide diuretics, aldosterone blockers can cause abnormally high levels of potassium in the blood.
-Patients should not take potassium supplements at the same time as this drug and may need to avoid foods with high potassium content.
+It is uncommon for people to need to take potassium supplements at the same time as this drug and may need to avoid foods with high potassium content.

 Although it was once a mainstay of heart failure treatment, it is now used less often than newer drugs and is generally reserved for select patients who have significant symptoms while on maximal medical therapy.

 While digitalis is generally a safe drug, it can have severe adverse side effects.
 The most serious side effects are caused by overdose and includes serious arrhythmias.

 Hydralazine and nitrates are two older drugs that help relax arteries and veins, thereby reducing the workload of the heart and allowing more blood to reach the tissues.
 They are used primarily for people who are unable to tolerate ACE inhibitors and angiotensin receptor blockers.
 BiDil is a drug that combines isosorbide dinitrate and hydralazine.
 BiDil is approved to specifically treat heart failure in African-American patients while on other standard medications (such as beta blockers and ACE inhibitors).